 - Balances gut bacteria (friends of our blog know that we consider the state of your gut bacteria to be the #1 indicator of gut health

 - Alkalizes the body – Your body often becomes acidic through a crappy diet.
 Some experts (like Dr Theodore A. Baroody) believe that pretty much all disease comes from acidic waste in the body.

 - Provides tons of minerals that are often lacking in the body such as calcium, iron, potassium, and magnesium.

 - Boosts immunity – Kills MRSA, Salmonella, E. Coli, and more.

 - Purifies water – Indigenous tribes could often be found with balls of clay in their water packs.

 - Heals digestive problems (related to healing your gut bacteria)

-- Heals skin – great for sunburns, eczema, rashes, bug bites, cuts, etc. (We know this from personal experience!)
+- Heals skin – great for sunburns, eczema, rashes, bug bites, cuts, and as is one of many great home remedies for poison ivy, etc. (We know this from personal experience!)

 - Overall improvement of health — health issues stem from toxic load acquired over a lifetime.